Why Lyme Symptoms Move Around the Body

 2

-Visited 1991 Times, 5 Visits today
+Visited 2202 Times, 3 Visits today

 Could Lyme disease be causing neuropathy?
-This question arises when burning, tingling, buzzing, or pressure appears in one area, fades, and then resurfaces elsewhere days or weeks later.
+This question often arises when burning, tingling, buzzing, or pressure appears in one area, fades, and then resurfaces elsewhere days or weeks later.

 In tick-borne illness, symptoms that raise concern for nerve damage are often dynamic, reflecting immune and nervous system processes rather than fixed structural injury.
 Patients frequently wonder whether these fluctuating symptoms represent neuropathy, especially when standard diagnostic studies are inconclusive.